 Biotopes are the most versatile aquascaping style and aim to create an exact replica of a specific aquatic landscape found in nature.
 In other words, providing natural habitat conditions for fish and other critters.

-That is why biotope aquariums can be of various types which represent different nature.
+That is why biotope aquariums can be of various types which represent different natures.

 Biotope aquascape doesn’t follow fixed guidelines, but basic aquascaping principles can still apply.
 A deep understanding of the natural ecosystem is necessary to mimic and maintain a healthy aquatic life.

 A true biotope is capable of recreating the ecosystem and can work as a refuge for endangered species.
 So apart from visual appeal, biotope aquascape also serves as an important aspect.

 Dutch aquascape is the oldest and started to become popular back in the 1930s in Netherland.
 Dutch and nature aquascape are two dominant styles in freshwater aquariums.